Rinandroide/rinoai-videosynth/README.md

 This software is proprietary commercial software released under an **End User License Agreement (EULA)**.
 All rights reserved.
 Unauthorized copying, reverse engineering, decompiling, or redistribution is strictly prohibited.

-Consult the included `LICENSE_EULA.txt` file for full terms and conditions.
+Consult the included `LICENZA.txt` file for full terms and conditions.

 ---